JayPonda/first_project_in/README.md

 # first_project_in
-this is just learning purpase
+this is just learning purpase of git